mairagee524/mairagee524/README.md

 ![Profile views](https://gpvc.arturio.dev/mairagee524) <img src="https://img.shields.io/github/followers/mairagee524?label=Followers"/>

 I am a bilingual software engineer who is passionate about solving problems.
 As a graduate from UCLA Extension's Full-Stack Web Development Coding Bootcamp, I was able to build three applications for local businesses in order for them to keep providing services to their clients.
 It is due to that experience that I am passionate about giving back to communities.
-I currently work at Entidad as a Platform Engineering Apprentice, volunteer at a start-up called Go-Off! as a full-stack engineer, and work part-time as a teaching assistant for my former bootcamp, Trilogy/2U!
+I currently work at Entidad as a Platform Engineering Apprentice, and work part-time as a teaching assistant for my former bootcamp, Trilogy/2U!

 ### 🌱 Things I am currently working on:
 - Learn Mendix for my job, Entidad
-- Making buttons for the Go-Off! application
+- revamping my portfolio using React and Chakra-UI
 - Finding open-source projects I can contribute to